 Log scale is the basis for most business transactions between buyers and sellers of logs.
 A log scale, or rule, is an estimate of sawn lumber volume that can be obtained from a given log.

 Reviews factors affecting regeneration including past land use history, environmental factors (light, moisture, soil), and natural disturbance.
 Covers silvicultural techniques to regenerate and gives specific recommendations to regenerate oak, maple, white pine, birch, beech and spruce.
+Revised 2013.
+Available for online access and as a high resolution pdf suitable for printing.

 An overview of topics for new or existing forest landowners including surveying the land; forest stewardship planning; common forest types; taxes, land protection; and where to get help.